Beto sculpture

 Spirit Canoe #2

 certain rock art sites.
 Greg utilizes recycled parts from old farm machinery, cars, motorcycles, copper and other random found metal objects to emulate his artistic style.
 His curiosity of traveling to sacred archaeological sites to receive visions for the sculpting process fuels his spark for inspiration.
 This spark ignites his creativity, which materializes into three dimensional form creating sculpture.
 “Arc welding is a very intense process.
 Working with the energy of electricity at 220 amps and fusing the metal connects me to a powerful universal intelligence that translates into the sculptures.”
 His work has been exhibited in a number of shows including the CAPP Street project of San Francisco, Santa Clara Olympiad of the arts and the Ventura museum of history and art.
 He also expresses his artistic talents through other mediums such as leather cuffs, photography, charcoal drawing and primitive technologies.
-Greg currently resides in North San Diego County where the abundance of Ocean energy fuels his creative process.
+Greg currently resides in Rimrock, AZ where the abundance of high frequency energy fuels his creative process.

 Spirit Canoe #3